acastles24/sorting_visualizer/README.md

 ## Sorting Visualizer

 Welcome to my Sorting Algorithm Visualizer!
 I built this React web application in order make the time complexities and steps of popular sorting algorithms tangible and comparable (and cool to watch).
+Please use Google Chrome or Safari to view.

 [Link to Visualizer Here](https://acastles24.github.io/sorting_visualizer/ "Link to Visualizer")